READ: Ambassador Gordon Sondland's Opening Statement

 Gordon Sondland

-Ambassador Sondland's testimony today comes after additional witnesses have told lawmakers that the ambassador played a significant role in pushing for Ukraine to investigate Burisma Holdings — the Ukrainian energy company where Hunter Biden previously served as a board member.
+Ambassador Sondland's testimony comes after additional witnesses have told lawmakers that the ambassador played a significant role in pushing for Ukraine to investigate Burisma Holdings — the Ukrainian energy company for which Hunter Biden previously served as a board member.

 Laura Cooper